 Living Well on a Real Estate Agent Income

-When you work in real estate as an agent, you often own your own business, or at least have much more autonomy than many people in other professions.
-You also have much more control of your income.
+When you work in real estate as an agent, you often own your own business or at least have much more autonomy than many people in other professions.
+You also have much more control over your income.

-If you work hard and make real estate your full time venture, you can live quite well.
-According to the U.S. Bureau of Labor Statistics, the average salary for a real estate agent in 2019 was $50,730 per year or $24.39 per hour, but many real estate professionals earn considerably more than this average, especially after years of building their reputation or working in a hot housing market.
+If you work hard and make real estate your full-time venture, you can live quite well.
+According to the U.S. Bureau of Labor Statistics, the average salary for a real estate agent in 2021 was $48,770 per year or $23.45 per hour, but many real estate professionals earn considerably more than this average, especially after years of building their reputation or working in a hot housing market.

 When the real estate market is booming, and you’re closing deals left and right, you may be tempted to splurge.
 If you do so, be careful, as you want to ensure you have enough money saved up for slower times.